luyadev/luya/docs/guide1.0/app-blocks.md

 #### Override default blocks

 Sometimes you just want to change the default behavior/template of systems blocks, you can always override all blocks provided from the system by adding a twig template with the name of the block in your project application views folder.
 Assuming you want to override the **template** of the `TextBlock` which is provided by default from the LUYA cms core.
-To do so go into your application view folder `views/blocks` and add a twig template with the name of the block, in this case `TextBlock.twig` now the system will pick this template first instead of systme block template.
+To do so go into your application view folder `views/blocks` and add a twig template with the name of the block, in this case `TextBlock.twig` now the system will pick and render this template first.
 In addition to this method you could also make a custom block and extend from the existing Text block. `class MyTextBlock extends \cmsadmin\blocks\TextBlock` and override the `twigFrontend()` method so you have your own output.

 ### Methods explained